Felony Charges in Pasco County

-During the 21 days after the arrest, the State Attorney’s Office will conduct an “invest” to speak to any alleged victim or critical witnesses.
+During the 21 days after a felony arrest, the State Attorney’s Office will conduct an “invest.”
+During the “invest,” the prosecutor will speak to any alleged victim or critical witnesses.

 In these cases, it is important to have a criminal defense attorney who can present all of the favorable evidence to the prosecutor in an attempt to show them while less serious charges or no charges should be file.

 State Attorney’s Investigations in Felony Cases in Pasco County